Homepage: https://docs.omniverse.nvidia.com/services/latest/services/usd-search/overview.html

 --set api-gateway.image.pullSecrets={nvcr.io} \

 By default, when connected to an Omniverse Nucleus server, search service verifies that the user has access to retrieved assets before returning them.
-It is, therefore, required for the user to provide either username / password pair or a Nucleus authentication token in order to access search functionality.
+Therefore, in order to access search functionality, it is required to provide with one of the following authentication methods:

 --set ngsearch.microservices.search_rest_api.admin_authentication.access_key=<some key value>